If you have an emergency

-The basic objective of the Exterior Hazard Control Division’s Weed Abatement program is to eliminate the incidents of grass and rubbish fires where possible and to reduce the severity where they cannot be eliminated.
+The basic objective of the Exterior Hazard Control Unit’s Weed Abatement program is to eliminate the incidence of grass and rubbish fires, where possible, and to reduce the severity of such fires where they cannot be eliminated.

 Every year, fires threaten homes and properties as a result of unnecessary combustible debris and vegetation.
-It is every property owner’s responsibility to eliminate these fire hazards upon their property that may endanger their neighbors and the community at large.
-Every property owner, regardless of residential, commercial, or parcels of land are ultimately responsible for managing their vegetation to meet fire district requirements.
-As a public service, the fire district offers lists of some area contractors who perform vegetation management work, such as, mowing, disking, and "weed-eating".
-The fire district does not endorse contractors nor imply approval of the quality of work performed.
+It is every property owner’s responsibility to eliminate these fire hazards on their property that may endanger their neighbors and the community at large.
+Every property owner, regardless of type – including residential, commercial, and parcels of land -- is ultimately responsible for managing their vegetation to meet Fire District requirements.

 The Contra Costa County Fire Protection District has established minimum standards for weed abatement.
 Minimum Standards bulletin

-"Weeds" means all wild plants growing upon the streets or private property in this jurisdiction.
-It includes sagebrush, chaparral (chamise, coyote brush, greasewood, broom brush, buckwheat), dry grass, stubble, brush, litter, or other flammable materials which are capable of being ignited and endangering the public safety by creating a fire hazard.
+"Weeds" means all wild plants growing on streets or private property in this jurisdiction.
+These include sagebrush, chaparral (chamise, coyote brush, greasewood, broom brush, buckwheat), dry grass, stubble, brush, and litter, or other flammable materials which are capable of being ignited and endangering the public safety by creating a fire hazard.

-Property owners are ultimately responsible to verify abatement meets fire district requirements.
-For more information regarding Weed Abatement, please contact the Exterior Hazard Control Division at 925-941-3300 x1505.
+Property owners are ultimately responsible to verify abatement meets Fire District requirements.
+For more information regarding Weed Abatement, please contact the Exterior Hazard Control Unit at 925-941-3300 x1505.